 We are not telling you to give your favourite drink a complete miss, rather just apply a bit of a thought process before going for one.
 Namita says, “When you drink, know you are consuming empty calories.
 If you consume a drink or two, it is best to add some more exercise that day.”

-Many times, there is confusion about what is considered wholesome and what is not.
+Many times, there is a confusion about what is considered wholesome and what is not.
 As per Namita, “Healthy, low-calorie snacks give you a huge energy boost in the long run, unlike the temporary lift from high-fat food options.
 When in doubt, this thumb rule will help you make the right choices.”

 Below is a list of healthy and unhealthy snacks…

-X Fried nuts √ low-fat baked savouries (eg, kurmura, chana)
+X fried nuts √ low-fat baked savouries (eg, kurmura, chana)

 X frankie √ roti roll with chicken or paneer filling

 X fried chicken √ tandoori chicken or baked chicken nuggets

 X pakoras √ mini- idli